 Prague is a very easy city to get around on foot.
 The tourist area through old town is easily explored on foot.
 Walking around town is the best way to soak up the atmosphere.

 Amsterdam is a bustling city that offers something for everyone.
+The old town is one of the main draws for visitors.
 But since there are so many activities, you'll likely want to spend more than one day exploring.

 You'll find shopping and museums around the city of Prague.
 Visiting the old town is also a must.
 Since there is so much to do in the area, one day is probably not enough for all of it.
 It has many unique tourist attractions and fascinating things to do.